jkb23/pb162-hw03-csv-sorter/README.md

 For the second point (Reading of CSV Files) you can use [Simple CSV Reader](https://github.com/jcechace/pb162-csv-parser) or write the code yourself.
 If you decide to use this dependency, all the information is available via the aforementioned link (including dependency information and javadocs).

+### Efficient Implementation
+When working with CSV files, keep in mind that the data files can be quite large.
+On the other hand, you can assume that the file with filters will have a reasonable number of entries.
+You can check that your implementation is efficient by running the tests with ``pedantic`` maven profile (see the Compilation section of this README).